There is nothing on this planet that can match the funk of a slapping bass. The innate beat of the slaps and pops just makes you want to move!

 We’ve put together a buyer’s guide so you can figure out what exactly you’re looking for in slapping strings.

-Alright, let’s check out some of the best bass strings for slapping.
+Now let’s check out some of the best bass strings for slapping.

 Want to get funky quick?
 Here’s our top picks: